 There is currently no preventive vaccine or specific treatment for MERS-CoV.
 Care is supportive and based on the patient’s condition.

-UK travellers returning from the Middle East with mild respiratory (breathing) symptoms are most likely to have a common respiratory illness, like a cold.
-However, travellers with more severe respiratory symptoms should seek medical advice from their GP or NHS111.
+UK travellers returning from the Middle East developing fever and a cough within 14 days of travel should seek medical advice by calling their GP or NHS111 reporting their travel history so appropriate clinical assessment can be made.
 It is important that returning travellers give details of any recent travel history to the health professional, so that appropriate measures and testing can be carried out.

 More detailed information on MERS-CoV can be found on the Public Health England website.